This post may contain affiliate links. Read the full disclosure here.

 The slab pie is good for feeding a crowd while the regular pie is great for a small gathering.
 Or you can just eat it all yourself.
 No judgment here.

 There’s not really much difference between today’s pie and the slab pie.
 Basically, it’s just a reduced version.
-You should try my apple cranberry pie after this one!
+You should try my mini apple pies, apple strudel and apple cranberry pie after this one!

 For the filling, most of the ingredients are the same.
 I did use all brown sugar in this version instead of a mix of brown and white sugar.
 I love that deep flavor contrast from the molasses in brown sugar.